-In this Instant Pot Corned Beef and Cabbage recipe you’ve got a huge chunk of tasty meat with all the Instant Pot friendly vegetables: potatoes, cabbage and carrots!
+In this Instant Pot Corned Beef recipe you’ve got a huge chunk of tasty meat in the fraction of time!
+With all the Instant Pot friendly vegetables in one pot.
+I’m talking potatoes, cabbage and carrots!
+Talk about comfort food such as this fork tender and fall apart beef!

 Instant Pot Corned Beef and Cabbage Cooking Times